MichaelCade/90DaysOfDevOps/Days/day57.md

 ## Terraform Overview

-Terraform is a provisioning focused tool, Terraform is a CLI that gives the capabilities of being able to provision complex infrastructure environments.
+Terraform is a provisioning-focused tool, Terraform is a CLI that gives the capabilities of being able to provision complex infrastructure environments.
 With Terraform we can define complex infrastructure requirements that exist locally or remote (cloud) Terraform not only enables us to build things initially but also to maintain and update those resources for their lifetime.

-We are going to cover the high level here but for more details and loads of resources you can head to [terraform.io](https://www.terraform.io/)
+We are going to cover the high level here but for more details and loads of resources, you can head to [terraform. io](https://www.terraform.io/)

 ### Write